For the latest news, please visit our Museum Studies blog! »

 DECEMBER 2012: The Museum Studies Program at USF Partners with National Japanese American Historical Society

 USF is excited to announce that students in the Museum Studies Master's Program will collaborate with the National Japanese American Historical Society (NJAHS) on a new project entitled Camp Collections: A Digital Library.
-USF faculty member Paloma Añoveros coordinates this project to make objects pertaining to the Japanese internment camps, newly acquired by the NJAHS, accessible to the broad public through digitization and exhibition.
+USF faculty member Paloma Añoveros directs this project to make objects pertaining to the Japanese internment camps, newly acquired by the NJAHS, accessible to the broad public through digitization and exhibition.

 Image: "White Shell Flower Corsage with Ribbon," found at Tule Lake Internment Camp, Collection of the NJAHS